-Decimal to Two's Compliment Conversion
+Decimal to Two's Complement Conversion

 These examples show conversion of a decimal number to 8-bit twos

-compliment.
+complement.
 The bit size is always important with twos

-compliment, since you must be able to tell where the sign bit is.
+complement, since you must be able to tell where the sign bit is.

 The steps are simple.
 First, you convert the magnitude of the